Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Methodology

 \subsection{Implementation details}

-To aid in learning fine-grained features, we utilize the Swin~\cite{liu2021swin} transformer as our backbone, leveraging its hierarchical architecture and input patch size of $4$.
-Most VFMs utilize ViT~\cite{dosovitskiy2020image} with a patch size of $16$ as the standard backbone, which limits their feature resolution.
+To aid in learning fine-grained features, we use the Swin~\cite{liu2021swin} transformer as our backbone, leveraging its hierarchical architecture and input patch size of $4$.
+Most VFMs use ViT~\cite{dosovitskiy2020image} with a patch size of $16$ as the standard backbone, limiting feature resolution.
 However, we demonstrate that distilling a ViT-based VFM into a Swin-based backbone yields fine-grained features that combine the knowledge of an optical teacher and a dedicated MS teacher.

 For creating \textit{global} views of the input image, we crop in the range of $\{0.4, 1\}$ before resizing to an image size of $224\times224$.
 For \textit{local} views, we crop in the range of $\{0.05, 0.4\}$, and resize to $96\times96$.
 Following \cite{caron2021emerging}, we set $n=2$ and $m=10$.
 We set $\alpha_1=1$, $\alpha_2=0.5$, $\alpha_3=0.5$, and $\gamma=1$.
 Further training details are provided in the Supplementary.